McDj26/VirtualScroll/README.md

 ### Use Only on Touchscreen Devices

 While the list supports wheel scrolling, it **does not support** scrollbars.
-On PCs and other non-touchscreen devices, consider using pagination to achieve similar effects.
+On PCs and other non-touchscreen devices, consider using pagination.